ShubhamKrSingh21/Objectify/contribute.md

 <img src="https://firstcontributions.github.io/assets/Readme/submit-pull-request.png" width=600>

-**16.** Congrats :exclamation: You have created a PR to the OBJECTIFY :boom: .
+**16.** Congrats :exclamation: You have created a PR to our project OBJECTIFY :boom: .
 Sit back patiently and relax till then the project maintainers will review your PR.
 Please understand,  there will be some time taken to review a PR and can vary from a few hours to a few days too so be Patient and keep contributing.